 to my companions on the point, but afterwards Worsley said

-of human words, the roughness of mortal speech" in trying
+dearth of human words, the roughness of mortal speech"

-to describe things intangible, but a record of our journeys
+in trying to describe things intangible, but a record of

-would be incomplete without a reference to a subject very
+our journeys would be incomplete without a reference to

 - Our first night at the whaling-station was blissful.
 Crean and I shared a beautiful room in Mr. Sorlle's house, with electric light and two beds, warm and soft.
 We were so comfortable that we were unable to sleep.